Modasshir/cell-classification-journal/README.md

     <li>'utils' contains necessary python scripts for training and data preparation.</li>
     </ol>

 Please create a folder in the root directory of the project named 'weights'.
 Then download <a href='https://drive.google.com/file/d/1h9-Xo12b2QoTaGlGdAP6tFyhj1ckLrKH/view?usp=sharing'>reproducible weights</a> and put this inside 'weights' folder.
+The is the trained weights for on the full dataset.

 'patches' and 'png_images' will be created during the training/testing of the model.